cbor-wg/cddl/draft-ietf-cbor-cddl.md

 This is actually a complete example: an identifier that is followed by a colon can be directly used as the text string for a member key (we speak of a "bareword" member key), as can a double-quoted string or a number.
-(When other types, in particular multi-valued ones, are used as the types of keys, they are followed by a double arrow, see below.)
+(When other types, in particular ones that contain more than one value, are used as the types of keys, they are followed by a double arrow, see below.)

 If a text string key does not match the syntax for an identifier (or